About Tyne & Wear Archives & Museums

 Tyne & Wear Archives & Museums (TWAM) is a major regional museum, art gallery and archives service.
 We manage a collection of nine museums and galleries across Tyneside and the Archives for Tyne and Wear.

 We are supported by the five local authorities of the area and Newcastle University.
-TWAM is also a Major Partner Museum funded by Arts Council England and has Core Funded Museum status.
+TWAM is also a National Portfolio Organisation funded by Arts Council England.

 We hold collections of international importance in archives, art, science and technology, archaeology, military and social history, fashion and natural sciences.